Braids and linked periodic orbits of disc homeomorphisms: Periodic orbits, braids, and mapping classes

 (2) every periodic point of $\phi$ is unremovable. \end{proposition} The first property due to Gambaudo and Llibre \cite{GL} guarantees that given a periodic orbit, there are plenty of other periodic orbits.
 The second one, noted by Asimov and Franks, means that periodic orbits are persistent under isotopy \cite{AF}.

 Now we state the Nielsen-Thurston classification theorem \cite{T}, which is fundamental in geometric topology. \begin{theorem} Let $f\colon M\to M$ be a homeomorphism of a compact connected surface $M$.
-Then there is a homeomorphism $\phi$ isotopic to $f$, called its Thurston form, satisfying that \begin{itemize} \item either $\phi$ is of finite type, \ie $\phi^m=\zid$ for some $m\geq 1$; or \item $\phi$ is pseudo-Anosov; or \item $\phi$ is reducible, \ie there is a system of disjoint simple closed curves $\Gamma=\{\gamma_1,\cdots,\gamma_k\}$ in $\inte(M)$, called reducing curves, \st $\Gamma$ is $\phi$-invariant and has a $\phi$-invariant neighborhood $\fN(\Gamma)$, each component of $M-\fN(\Gamma)$ has negative Euler characteristic, and on each $\phi$-invariant set of components $\phi$ is of finite type or pseudo-Anosov. \end{itemize} Moreover, pseudo-Anosov maps are neither of finite type nor reducible. \end{theorem} The isotopy class of $f$ is called its {\it mapping class}, thus we have the Nielsen-Thurston classification for mapping classes.
+Then there is a homeomorphism $\phi$ isotopic to $f$, called its Thurston form, satisfying that \begin{itemize} \item either $\phi$ is of finite type, \ie $\phi^m=\zid$ for some $m\geq 1$; or \item $\phi$ is pseudo-Anosov; or \item $\phi$ is reducible, \ie there is a system of disjoint simple closed curves $\Gamma=\{\gamma_1,\cdots,\gamma_k\}$ in $\inte(M)$, called reducing curves, \st $\Gamma$ is $\phi$-invariant. \end{itemize} Moreover, pseudo-Anosov maps are neither of finite type nor reducible. \end{theorem} The isotopy class of $f$ is called its {\it mapping class}, thus we have the Nielsen-Thurston classification for mapping classes.
 Mapping classes form a group with multiplication induced by the composition of maps, which is called the {\it mapping class group} of $M$ and denoted by $\MCG(M)$.
 If $M$ is oriented, then $\MCG(M)= \pi_0 (\Homeo_+(M))$.

 Braids and mapping classes are naturally related as follows.
 Given punctures $X=\{p_1,\cdots,p_n\}$ in $\inte(\D)$ and a braid $\beta\in B_n$, sliding $\D$ down along $\beta$ gives an orientation-preserving homeomorphism $h\colon\D\to\D$ satisfying $h(X)=X$.
 We denote the subgroup of such homeomorphisms by $\Homeo_+(\D,X)$.
-If we in addition require that $\pa\D$ is point-wise fixed, the corresponding mapping class group is denoted by $\MCG(\D,X;\pa\D)$.
+If, in addition, we require that $\pa\D$ is point-wise fixed, the corresponding mapping class group is denoted by $\MCG(\D,X;\pa\D)$.
 Furthermore, we have the following \begin{proposition}[\cite{Bir}] There is a canonical isomorphism

-mapping $\sigma_i$ to the twist exchanging $p_i,p_{i+1}$. \end{proposition} The above sliding down the disc down along a braid exactly realizes the isomorphism $\lambda$, after perturbing the homeomorphism to fix the boundary point-wise.
+mapping $\sigma_i$ to the twist exchanging $p_i,p_{i+1}$. \end{proposition} The above sliding down the disc along a braid exactly realizes the isomorphism $\lambda$, after perturbing the homeomorphism to fix the boundary point-wise.